-Make sure you talk everything over with your surgeon, and don’t be afraid to ask any questions, no matter what they are.
-When you’ve fully understood what’s going to happen and everything that’s involved, you or your parents sign a consent form.
+Make sure you talk everything over with your surgeon.
+Don’t be afraid to ask any questions, no matter what they are.
+When you fully understand what’s going to happen, they will ask you to sign a consent form.
 This means you agree to have the operation.

 Pre-operative (pre-op) assessment

 You might have an appointment with a nurse or doctor a few days before the operation.
 This is sometimes called a pre-op assessment.
-You'll be asked some questions about your health and home circumstances.
-They’ll weigh you (to work out the dose of anaesthetic drugs you need), do some blood tests and check your temperature, blood pressure and pulse.
+They will ask you about your health and home circumstances.
+They will then weigh you (to work out the dose of anaesthetic drugs you need), do some blood tests and check your temperature, blood pressure and pulse.
 This is to make sure you’re fit for the operation.
-You’ll also be given information about what to do to prepare for your operation.
+They will also give you information about what to do to prepare for your operation.
 This will cover things like: